romeerez/orchid-orm/docs/src/guide/orm-and-query-builder.md

 pnpm db g create-some-tables
 ```

+It automatically calls `db up` to apply existing migrations when it starts.

-Pass `up` argument if you'd like to apply the migration right away:
+Pass `up` argument if you'd like to apply the migration right after it generates:

 ```shell
 pnpm db g create-some-tables up